Do Machines Fail Like Humans? A Human-Centred Out-of-Distribution Spectrum for Mapping Error Alignment: Discussion

 \subsection{Why a Human-Centred OOD Spectrum}

 When models are exposed to distributional shifts, the way their performance degrades can reveal their inductive biases -- the visual features they exploit for recognition.
 The error profile across distortion types thus serves as a behavioral signature of a system's information-processing strategies.
 However, drawing valid conclusions requires a principled way to compare distortions.
-Distortion parameters are incommensurable across types, and prior approaches, including aggregating across severity levels, qualitatively selecting comparable distortions, or normalising to a reference model~ \cite{hendrycks2019robustness,dodge2016understanding,krizhevsky2012imagenet}, each introduce limitations.
-Our perceptual OOD spectrum grounded in human perceptual difficulty addresses this by quantifying and grouping conditions by deviation from human performance under standard, baseline performance, rather than deviation from training statistics or arbitrary parameters.
+Distortion parameters are incommensurable across types, and prior approaches, including aggregating across severity levels, qualitatively selecting comparable distortions, or normalising to a reference model~ \cite{hendrycks2019robustness,dodge2016understanding,krizhevsky2012imagenet}, each have their limitations.
+We addresses this by quantifying and grouping conditions by deviation from human performance under standard, baseline performance.
 The resulting OOD spectrum provides a principled basis for assessing whether models fail like humans across the full spectrum of perceptual challenge.